Human grade food; lovingly, home-made specifically for Paps!

 DEBATE: Isn't garlic poisonous to dogs?
 Sure, if you feed them 20 cloves in a sitting.
 Small amounts are a natural antibiotic, is great for heart health, can help repel insects without chemicals and makes food taste good.
 This is less than 1%

-I wash, peel and cut up 2-3 large, sweet potatoes, a large head of broccoli, several large carrots and large handful of spinach.
+I wash, peel and cut up 2-3 large, sweet potatoes, a large head of broccoli, several large carrots and a handful of spinach.
 I sometimes vary cranberries instead of carrots, green beans instead of spinach or peas instead of sweet potatoes - usually to give a variety, but also what I think they need or what I have on hand.
 You don't want to give too much starch or not enough roughage.

 PUPPIES - I will take a portion of this food and add some applesauce, pumpkin and cottage cheese or yogurt.
 I will keep this in the fridge then add hot water to make it runnier and warm and will spread it out on a flat plate, puppy bowl or pie pan for puppies to slurp up.
 It will get thicker as they are fully weaned.
+By time a puppy goes home, they are fully eating puppy kibble and homemade food.

 Here starts the new venture...
 I have been freeze drying my food.
 I started this idea when I realized I wanted to send some home with my pups.
 I realized I needed to tackle 'how' to get cold food home without it going bad and it not being heavy.
 Freeze dried food can last 25 years, weighs very little and is great for travel, emergencies or those that want homemade but have no time to do it.
 Freeze drying preserves 99% of nutrients.

-1 Bag of 7, 1/2 cup servings of food (1/2 is usually a full day of food) $20 3 bags each of 7, 1/2 cup servings $60
+PAPPY PACKS - Bag of 7, 1/2 cup servings of food (1/2 is usually a full day of food for toy dogs) $20 (includes tax)

-1 Bag of 30 each variety of freeze-dried yogurt treats $10 *These are yummy -- I'll eat all but the liver treats.
+PAPPY TREATS - Bag of 30 each variety of freeze-dried yogurt treats $10 (includes tax)

 Please realize, I'm feeding several dogs and at times a 'load of puppies' -- I don't measure out 10 cups of cut up chicken, etc., but I use ALL human grade food - non-hormone fowl and fresh (occasionally frozen) veggies.
 Technically I can eat my dog food, I'm just not particularly a fan of liver or gizzards.
 This is a guideline only.

-⦁ Boneless chicken breasts and thighs (sometimes an entire turkey) ~65-70%DEBATE: raw or cooked?
-I don't mind raw, but in such amounts I want to verify they don't get parasites.
+DEBATE: raw or cooked?
+I don't mind raw, but in such amounts, I want to verify they don't get parasites.
 Raw bones are okay for dogs (never cooked), but they need to be closely monitored.
 I don't do that as 'food'.

 I will also sometimes add scrambled eggs (with pulverized shell -calcium) or a couple of sardines (flavor and added nutrients/protein)

-⦁ Organ meat ~5% chicken livers and/or gizzards
+⦁ Organ meat ~5% chicken livers and/or gizzards (cooked in food, raw in freeze dried treats)

 ⦁ Rice/Quinoa/Oats ~10% I like that rice makes it stick together, is filling and the dogs like it.
 I like quinoa and oats for gut health, protein and consistency.